 where the β parameters define the intercept (β0), scaling factor (β1), slope (β2), inflection point (β3) and private angler effect (β4), y is the year index, Iu=private is an index variable which is 1 when the user groups is private and 0 otherwise and repHayu is a random effect with a non-informative prior that estimates deviation from the fit line.
 The random effect term allowed estimation during the historical period when data is available, but the curve defined by the above equation determined release estimates between 1977 and 1990.
 Unlike the compositional trends, pH β parameters were modeled hierarchically by region such that each area specific β parameter was centered around region-specific hyperpriors of the mean and standard deviation (Tables 7 - 9).
 Prior development and reasoning followed the same logic as the species compositions logistic curves described above.
 When β parameters were inestimable as a result of no discernable change in harvest probability over the observed time period, β1 (scaling factor) and β2 (slope) were fixed to 0 so that the long term mean value was applied.

-The regional β0 and β4 hyperpriors were readily estimated and only required vague priors on the regional means that were centered normally around 0.
-The hyperprior for the regional standard deviation, also modeled as precision, τ where
+The regional β0 hyperprior was readily estimated and only required a vague prior on the regional means that were centered normally around 0.
+The hyperprior for the regional standard deviation, also modeled as precision, τ was

 τ=1sd2